 The Main Shrine Hall of Buddha was completed in 1970 and is protected by a pair of stone lions.
 Steps lead up to the main hall where three large Buddha statues sit.
 These are Sakyamuni Buddha (the present Buddha), Bhaisajyaguru Buddha (the past Buddha) and Amitabha Buddha (the future Buddha).
 Sakyamuni Buddha is flanked by two attendants, Mahakasyapa and Ananda.

 The main worship hall, redecorated in 2014, contains Buddha shrines, Bhaisayjaguru Budda (left), Sakyamuni Buddha (centre), Amitabha Buddha (right)

 A number of smaller temples at the rear of the main hall have been demolished in recent years to make way for the huge “Grand Hall of Ten Thousand Buddhas” and “Seven Treasures Lotus Pond”, which were completed in October 2014.
 The Grand Hall will contain ten thousand Buddha statues, Scripture Library, Abbot’s Chamber, Dharma Hall, Permanent Ordination Hall, 3000 square-metre Exhibition Hall for precious Chinese and Buddhist relics and artefacts and a multi-purpose hall.
 It will also be the venue be used for study of scriptures and Buddha teachings and for teaching, contemplation and practice of Dharma and religious disciplines are taught, contemplated and practiced as well as being a platform for traditional, historical, cultural, and educational and tourism promotional activities.

 Po Lin Vegetarian Restaurant is situated at one side of the courtyard and meal tickets can be bought at the entrance or as a combined ticket inclusive of entry to the Big Buddha exhibition halls.
-Standard vegetarian meal costs HK$78, De-Luxe meal costs HK$118.
+As at November 2017 "General Meal" (standard vegetarian meal) costs HK$110, De-Luxe meal costs HK$150.

 Po Lin Vegetarian Restaurant

-Deli Vegetarian Café is located adjacent to Po Lin Vegetarian Restaurant, offering take away snacks which can be eaten at tables in the covered outdoor area outside the restaurant.
+Deli Vegetarian Café is located adjacent to Po Lin Vegetarian Restaurant, offering take away snacks which can be eaten at tables in the outdoor area outside the restaurant.

-Deli Vegetarian Cafe, snack bar, next to Po Lin Vegetarian Restaurant has an outdoor covered seating area
+Deli Vegetarian Cafe, snack bar, next to Po Lin Vegetarian Restaurant has an outdoor partially covered seating area

 Po Lin Monastery is open daily 8am to 6pm and entry is free.